angristan/awesome-stars/README.md

 - [khanhas/Spicetify](https://github.com/khanhas/Spicetify) - Spice up your Spotify client
 - [MathRobin/Never-Consent](https://github.com/MathRobin/Never-Consent) - Never consent to any GDPR consent management platform
 - [quilljs/quill](https://github.com/quilljs/quill) - Quill is a modern WYSIWYG editor built for compatibility and extensibility.
-- [i5ik/DiskerNet](https://github.com/i5ik/DiskerNet) - 💾 DiskerNet - welcome to the diskernet.
-An internet on your disk.
-Disconnect with DiskerNet.
-An internet for the apocalypse.
+- [i5ik/DiskerNet](https://github.com/i5ik/DiskerNet) - 💾 DiskerNet - full text search archive from your browsing and bookmarks.
+Welcome, Weclome!--to "the diskernet": an internet on yer disk.
+Disconnect with DiskerNet, an internet for the post-online apocalypse.
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
 - [Externalizable/bongo.cat](https://github.com/Externalizable/bongo.cat) - Hit the bongos like Bongo Cat!
 - [smooth-code/smooth.js](https://github.com/smooth-code/smooth.js) - Code driven CMS powered by GraphQL & React.